eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/device-factory/json.md

 ]
 ```

-Here we define the `base` to be `0`, *i.e.* to work as if the payload was the first array of the 2 arrays contained in the root array:
+Here we define the `base` to be `0`.
+This navigates to the first entry in the array at the root of the payload, and ignores all other entries in the array, *i.e.* it works as if the payload was the first array of the 2 arrays contained in the root array:
 ```json
 {
   "parser": "json",